Bad Choice Road: Reception

-"Bad Choice Road" received universal acclaim from critics, with many calling it one of the best episodes of the series.
-It has a 100% Certified Fresh rating from Rotten Tomatoes, with an average 9.17 out of 10 rating from 13 reviews.
+"Bad Choice Road" was praised by critics, with many calling it one of the best episodes of the series.
+It has a 100% rating from Rotten Tomatoes, with an average 9.17 out of 10 rating from 13 reviews.

 The final scene, the confrontation between Lalo, Jimmy, and Kim, was highly regarded by critics as one of the best scenes of the series, attributing its framing to the scriptwriter and director Thomas Schnauz, and to performances by the lead actors particularly for Rhea Seehorn as Kim and Tony Dalton as Lalo.
 Sepinwall of Rolling Stone called the scene a "knockout performance" for Seehorn, and the scene itself critical to the show as "the two halves of Better Call Saul itself, long held separate, finally merge into one thrilling, terrifying story".
-David Segal of The New York Times called the final scene "a nonviolent, psychologically fraught ending to an episode that is low on action and very interior."
+David Segal of The New York Times called the final scene "a nonviolent, psychologically fraught ending to an episode that is low on action and very interior".
 Steve Greene of IndieWire described the scene as an "impeccably braided sequence, with three threads woven together at a point when a blade threatens to slice each one of them to bits.
 For a sequence with so little movement, there's a certain choreography at work here that goes beyond simple blocking.
 Every inch matters when there's a sniper sight trained on the man with a gun in the living room."

 TVLine named Rhea Seehorn a "Performer of the Week" for her performance in this episode.